|GIANT SUPER RACE

 double rows of upper and lower teeth.
 Unfortunately, this body was secretly buried because the local Indians became upset about the remains.

 Miners in Lovelock Cave, California, discovered a very tall, red-haired mummy In 1911 This mummy eventually went to a fraternal lodge where it was used for "initiation purposes."

 In 1931, skeletons from 8 Â½ to 10 feet long were found in the Humbolt lake bed in California

 A giant found off the California Coast on Santa Rosa Island in the 1800s was distinguished by its double rows of teeth

 rock to a friend, it slipped from his hand and split open upon hitting the floor.
-There, in the center of the quartz, they discovered a cut-iron nail, six-penny size, slightly
+There, in the center of the quartz, they discovered a cut-iron nail, six-penny size, slightly corroded but entirely

 See Giants of California